General questions about Yandex StoreDoc

 For all DBMS types, you can monitor:

-- CPU, memory, network, or disk usage, in absolute terms.
+- CPU, memory, network, and disk usage, in absolute terms.

-- Memory, network, and disk usage as a percentage of the set limits for the relevant cluster host class.
+- Memory, network, and disk usage as a percentage of the set limits for the relevant cluster's host class.

 - Amount of data in a DB cluster and the remaining free space in your data storage.

-For DB hosts, you can monitor metrics specific to their type of DBMS.
+For DB hosts, you can monitor metrics specific to their DBMS type.
 For example, for Yandex StoreDoc, you can track:

 - Number of queries per second.